 Saudi Arabia’s Vision 2030 has brought numerous reforms to the country to allow it to compete in the global economy and counteract the falling oil prices, the main income stream the nation has long been built on.
 Considering this, the nation has still managed to remain in the top 20 economies in the world and the largest in the MENA region.

-The reforms the Saudi government have implemented have been to create an attractive market for foreign investors, one of the Vision 2030 goals.
+The reforms the Saudi government has implemented have been to create an attractive market for foreign investors, one of the Vision 2030 goals.
 Recently, we have seen reforms that challenge the social and economic standards of the nation, pushing the Kingdom beyond strict norms.

 Notably, the lift of the driving ban on women meant that their participation in the workforce has continued to increase as they have easy access to transport.
-It has also shown positive effects on the economy by reducing unemployment of women and creating new opportunities for economic growth.
+It has also shown positive effects on the economy by reducing the unemployment of women and creating new opportunities for economic growth.

 Additionally, the introduction of the bankruptcy law and the government creating easier requirements to enter the Kingdom through implementing online licenses and permits and faster processes have all assisted companies moving into the Kingdom.

-The government will also support the future of entrepreneurs with business-friendly regulations, access to funding, international partnerships and access to government tenders.
+The government will also support the future of entrepreneurs with business-friendly regulations, access to funding, international partnerships, and access to government tenders.
 Additionally, public-private partnerships will be supported by the government.

-If you would like support expanding into Saudi Arabia, contact us at +966 11 411 1127 or firstname.lastname@example.org.
+If you would like support expanding into Saudi Arabia, contact us at +966 11 411 1127 or [email protected].